Snow Removal And Winter Maintenance

 The City of Ferndale has a Winter Maintenance Guide in place to keep city streets clean during inclement weather.
 The Guide prioritizes which city streets will be cleaned first during a snow emergency.
-Streets are divided into five priorities and are cleaned in accordance with the schedule below.
+Streets are divided into five priorities and are cleaned per the schedule below:

-For information about snow parking and snow emergencies, see the City’s snow parking page.
+For information about snow parking and snow emergencies, see the City’s snow emergency page.

 Residential Snow Removal

 We as a community are responsible for keeping Ferndale safe for pedestrians and neighbors.
 Ferndale ordinance requires that property owners are responsible for clearing property sidewalks within 24 hours of the first accumulation.
 Citations will be issued 24 hours after the snow event if the snow is not cleared.
 For example, if the active snowfall ends at 3:00 p.m. today, please have snow removed no later than 3:00 p.m. tomorrow.